rectorphp/rector/README.md

 ## Open-Source First

 Rector **instantly upgrades and instantly refactors the PHP code of your application**.
-It supports all modern versions of PHP and many open-source projects:
+It supports all versions of PHP from 5.2 and many open-source projects:

 <br>